chmelvv/pelmen/readme.txt

 	- 1.01) Draw 5km circle around store on map
 	+-1.1) Build route to it by default application !-1.2) Add all retail network info to DB
+	 - 1.2.1) Add to Options: for reverse geocoding precision: kind=street or kind=house
 	1.3) Show more info about retail store store in balloon object
 2) Find full information about brand's products (ingredients) [and current prices]
 	Examples: